hotosm/tasking-manager/README.md

     sudo -u postgres createdb -O www-data osmtm sudo -u postgres psql -d osmtm -c "CREATE EXTENSION postgis;"

-Now edit the `development.ini` file and set the value of `sqlalchemy.url` as appropriate.
-For example:

-    sqlalchemy.url = postgresql://your_db_user:your_db_password@localhost/osmtm

 You're now ready to do the initial population of the database.
 An `initialize_osmtm_db` script is available in the virtual env for that:

-    env/bin/initialize_osmtm_db development.ini
+    env/bin/initialize_osmtm_db

+### Local settings

+You certainly will need some local specific settings, like the db user or password.
+For this, you can create a `local.ini` file in the project root, where you can then override every needed setting.
+For example:

+    [app:main]
+    sqlalchemy.url = postgresql://www-data:www-data@localhost/osmtm

+Note: you can also put your local settings file anywhere else on your file system, and then create a `LOCAL_SETTINGS_PATH` environment variable to make the project aware of this.

 ## Launch the application